mudbug-z/ProjectBasedEditorSettings/readme.md

 # About
 This is a plugin tool for Godot that updates editor settings based on a config file in the current project directory.
+I made this plugin to facilitate multiplayer development, so that I can debug more than one Godot instance at a time without needed to manually change to ports every time.

 ## License
 MIT